-Find the Summer Triangle | EarthSky.org
+Find the famous Summer Triangle

-June is here.
-In the Northern Hemisphere, the days are long, the sun is at its most intense for the year, and the weather is warm, but not as warm as it will be later this summer.
+It’s summer here in the Northern Hemisphere.
+The days are long.
+The sun is at its height in the midday sky.
 And the summer sky is with us, too.
-The famous Summer Triangle is ascending in the eastern sky on these June evenings.
+Watch for the famous Summer Triangle, now ascending in the eastern sky on these late June and July evenings.

 The Summer Triangle isn’t a constellation.
 It’s an asterism, or noticeable pattern of stars.
 This pattern consists of three bright stars in three separate constellations – Deneb in the constellation Cygnus the Swan, Vega in the constellation Lyra the Harp, and Altair in the constellation Aquila the Eagle.